 Akershus has just finally reopened in EPCOT and features an authentic Nordic Inspired Dinner.

 Best Allergy Friendly Treats and Snacks in EPCOT for Food Allergies

 There’s several small options and things to enquire about.
 There’s one of my favorite treats ( it’s basically shaved ice) called Kakagori in Japan.
 This shaved ice is friendly for all of the top allergens and it’s a favorite for the kids since it’s dairy free!
 Plus lots of questions about the funnel cake (spoiler, it’s not really allergy friendly).

 More dessert options include sorbet and macaroons in France!
 These are produced in a shared facility thought, so the dessert option in Sunshine Season (it’s currently a vegan mouse that can be made without gluten) might be the better option.
 And then this gluten friendly fun dessert in Norway.

 Finally, you can find Snacks with Characters (relabeled but still certified allergy free) in Creations Shop at EPCOT.
 I always grab them as a snack on the way out to have for the resort or ride home!

 Festivals are all the rage at Epcot and for good reason!
 They are so much fun!
 They are fun for everyone, from dedicated things for the kiddos, to events and live music for the adults.

 And when it comes to allergy friendly food, Epcot Festivals are in a category of their own.

-There are a lot of people that will tell you there’s only a few options (or that you shouldn’t eat there) and I encourage you to check out the guides below because there is a lot more than meets the eye.
+There are a lot of people that will tell you there’s only a few options (or that you shouldn’t eat there) and this WAS TRUE before 2022.

 - International Festival of the Arts run Jan-Feb Here’s the review for 2022